edgelesssys/constellation/rfc/state-file.md

 ## Format

-The state file will be in either YAML or JSON format, and contain a version number to keep track of necessary migrations or breaking formats.
+The state file will be in annotated YAML format, and contain a version number to keep track of necessary migrations or breaking formats.
 The file should be split into multiple sections for each relevant resource.

+Each section and key should have a comment dedicated to explaining what it does, where to get it from, and if it is to be considered read-only, or if a user has to supplement a value themselves (if they manage their own infrastructure).

 Information that is only used to upgrade Terraform resources (e.g. IAM) should not be part of this file.